 Minor in Criminalistics

 The minor in Criminalistics is recommended for students majoring in either biology or chemistry with a forensic track.
-This minor is offered by NKU’s criminal justice faculty.
-The program provides students with an understanding of the significant role science is accorded in the criminal justice system especially in criminal investigations and criminal trials.

 Students minoring in this criminalistics program must earn at least a grade of C in each course counted as part of the minor.

 Minor in Criminal Justice